Rolls-Royce Meteor: Engine design

 Development started with the use of recovered Merlin engine parts from crashed aircraft.
-While unsuitable for re-use in aircraft, the Rolls-Royce chassis division had begun collecting and refurbishing them in the hope of finding a use.
+They were unsuitable for re-use in aircraft, but the Rolls-Royce chassis division had begun collecting and refurbishing them in the hope of finding a use.
 Robotham was approached by Henry Spurrier, of Leyland Mechanization and Aero, to ask about help with tank powerplants.
 Based on Spurrier's requirement, the first prototype Meteor engine (and subsequent production of Mark 1 engines) was assembled on the basis of recovered Merlin parts.

 The major change for tank use was to reverse the direction of engine rotation.
 Automotive gearboxes ran the opposite way to an aircraft propeller and changing direction required modification of the camshaft lobes (most Merlins were "right-hand tractor", i.e. the propeller rotated clockwise when viewed from the rear).
 For the Meteor, the Merlin supercharger, reduction gear and other equipment were removed from its crankshaft, greatly simplifying its construction.
 Many aircraft-specific parts were deleted, such as the propeller reduction gear and the aircraft-style starter.
 That meant the dimensions of the engine became similar to the Nuffield Liberty engine, and it would fit into the space for the Liberty Mark VI version in the Crusader tank.
 It retained the Merlin dual ignition system — each cylinder had two spark plugs, driven from separate magnetos.